seantiz/seantiz/README.md

 <p align="center">
   <b>Hi there!</b><br>
   I'm in the Svelte Discord channel when I'm online.
+We're a friendly bunch on most days (no group is perfect).
 </p>

 <p align="center">